apache/trafficcontrol/docs/source/api/v1/cdns_metric_types_metric_start_date_start_end_date_end.rst

 .. danger:: This API endpoint *does* **not** *work*.
 It isn't implemented in Traffic Ops, and is not expected to be added at any point in the near future.
 See :issue:`2309` for more information.

+.. deprecated:: ATCv4
+	This endpoint is deprecated, and will not be added in future API versions.

 ``GET``
 =======